00kristian/BDSA2021_Huawei/README.md

 # BDSA2021_Huawei Project Bank

-This is the group Huawei's exam assignement.
+This is the group Huawei's exam assignment.

 # How to run the project